makerdao/petrometer/README.md

 [![codecov](https://codecov.io/gh/makerdao/petrometer/branch/master/graph/badge.svg)](https://codecov.io/gh/makerdao/petrometer)

-`petrometer` is a tool which summarizes daily and total gas consumption of all transactions sent from a specified Ethereum address.
+`petrometer` is a tool which summarizes daily and total gas consumption of all transactions sent from or received by one or more specified Ethereum addresses.

 It uses the etherscan.io API (<https://etherscan.io/apis>) to download the transaction data as it's much more effective than querying an Ethereum node directly.
 What even more, it caches the downloaded